Docker ARG, ENV and .env - a Complete Guide

 The Dot-Env File (.env)

-If you have a file named .env in your project, it’s only used to put values into the docker-compose.yml file which is in the same folder.
-Those are used with Docker Compose and Docker Stack.
-It has nothing to do with ENV, ARG, or anything Docker-specific explained above.
-It’s exclusively a docker-compose.yml thing.
+If you have a file named .env in your project, it’s only used to put values into the active docker-compose.yml file (or the ones you point towards) by docker-compose.

-file are written in the following notation:
+The values in the .env file are written in the following notation:

 VARIABLE_NAME=some value